quickgrid/ai-resources/code-lab/computer_vision/mediapipe_3d_face_mesh_indices_HELP.md

 To get indices of the object enable Blender Addon MesaureIt, go right sidebar(`N` key) on `3d viewport` and select Vertices button on `Mesh Debug` option.

 Alternate way in Blender 2.8+ is to tick Developer Extras option on `Preferences > Developer Extras` Option and tick `Developer > Indices` on Overlays button on 3d viewport.
+Must be in `Edit Mode` to have option visible in overlays.

 `Mediapipe/AR-Core` 3D face mesh model is available here,